Mastering Rank in Excel: A Comprehensive Guide

 • Rank companies or investments based on profitability, growth, risk, or other financial metrics.

-• Ensure your data is clean and appropriately formatted before applying the Rank function to avoid errors or unexpected results.
+Ensure your data is clean and consistent before using the function.